 The SmartBolus Calculator uses your Correction Factor to calculate a correction bolus when your glucose is above your Correct Above setting.
-See "Target Glucose and Correct Above" on page 250.
 To edit this value:

-- 1. Navigate to: Menu button (≡) > Settings > Bolus > Correction Factor. - 2.
-Tap NEXT. - 3.
+- 1. Navigate to: Menu > Bolus Settings > Correction Factor. - 2.
 To edit a segment, tap the row containing the segment you want to edit. - a.
-Tap the EndTime field to enter a new end time. - Tap the 1 Unit of Insulin lowers glucose by field and enter a new Correction Factor. - c.
-Tap NEXT. - 4.
-Repeat the previous step as needed for the remaining segments. - 5.
-After confirming that all segments are correct, tap SAVE.
+Tap the End Time field to enter a new end time. - Tap the 1 U of Insulin Decreases Glucose by field to enter a new Correction Factor. - c.
+Tap Next. - 3.
+Repeat the previous step as needed for the remaining segments. - 4.
+After confirming that all segments are correct, tap Save.